 Electronic supplementary material

-Additional file 1: Table S1.
+Additional file 1: Additional tables: Table S1.
 TP53 mutational status of the cell lines employed in the study.
 Table S2.
 Characterization of CLL cases of the training cohort.
 Table S3.
 Characterization of CLL cases of the validation cohort.
 Table S4.
 Validation cohort: evaluation “in blind” of 5 independent data analyzers.
 Table S5.
 Characterization of CLL cases used for comparison experiments.
 Table S6.
 Median fluorescence intensity values for TP53 and CDKN1A protein expression by FACS analysis.
 Table S7.
 Overview of the peculiar features of the different TP53 functional assays described by literature.
 Table S8.
 Characterization of CLL cases used for microarray experiments.
 (PDF 56 KB)

-Additional file 2: Figure S1.
+Additional file 2: Additional figures: Figure S1.
 Evaluation of apoptosis levels by Annexin V-7AAD and sensitivity of western blot analysis upon Nutlin-3 treatment.
 Figure S2.
 Western blot for CLL cases of the training cohort.
 Figure S3.
 Lack of the gene expression signature associated with Nutlin-3 treatment in TP53del/mut CLL samples.
 Figure S4.
 Western blot/qRT PCR assay for CLL cases of the validation cohort.
 Figure S5.
 Comparison with alternative TP53 functional assays using combinatorial strategies with etoposide.
 Figure S6.
 Comparison with evaluation of TP53 and CDKN1A protein expression levels by FACS analysis.
 (PDF 8 MB)

 About this article